 While hanami literally means flower viewing, this term is almost always associated with cherry blossoms, and often involves admiring them in a garden or park, and/or having a picnic.
-If just heading over to a park or garden is too cliche for you, then perhaps these unusual but not-too-expensive hanami ideas might be your thing.
+If just heading over to a park or garden is too cliche for you, then perhaps these unusual but not-too-expensive hanami in Tokyo ideas might be your thing.
 We had to leave out the awesome but expensive options, like hanami from a helicopter, but these should still be fun!
 (Ed’s note: you could also head to Kyoto on a budget bullet train+hotel deal, to experience hanami in cherry-blossom central.)

 1. Hanami in a cemetery

 We often associate cemeteries with gloom, death, and decay, and think of them as solemn, spooky places.
-That’s not necessarily the case in Japan!
+That’s not necessarily the case in Japan.
 In fact, in Tokyo, two cemeteries are known to be lovely during cherry blossom season: Aoyama Cemetery and Yanaka Cemetery.
 If you want to see beautiful cherry blossoms while enjoying some relative peace and quiet (compared to the popular hanami spots), then these cemeteries might be your thing.
-There’s something poetic about seeing cherry blossoms abloom in a cemetery: cherry blossoms have always been a symbol of ephemerality, after all.
+There’s something poetic about seeing cherry blossoms abloom in a cemetery; cherry blossoms have always been a symbol of ephemerality, after all.

 Aoyama Cemetery address: 2-32-2 Minami-Aoyama, Minato-ku, Tokyo | Access: Gaienmae or Nogizaka Station